 (1) Is intended as an implant and presents a potential for serious risk to the health, safety, or welfare of a subject;

 (2) Is purported or represented to be for a use in supporting or sustaining human life and presents a potential for serious risk to the health, safety, or welfare of a subject;

 (3) Is for a use of substantial importance in diagnosing, curing, mitigating, or treating disease, or otherwise preventing impairment of human health and presents a potential for serious risk to the health, safety, or welfare of a subject; or

 (4) Otherwise presents a potential for serious risk to the health, safety, or welfare of a subject.

 A person who takes responsibility for and initiates a clinical investigation.
 The sponsor may be an individual or pharmaceutical company, governmental agency, academic institution, private organization, or other organization.
 At VCU a faculty member (not the institution) may be a sponsor.

 An individual VCU faculty member (not a company) who both initiates and conducts an investigation and complies with all the obligations of both a sponsor and an investigator.

-The Office of Research and Innovation officially interprets this policy.
-The Office of Research and Innovation is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
-Please direct policy questions to the Office of Research and Innovation or Clinical Research Compliance Officer (CRCO).
+The Office of the Vice President for Research and Innovation officially interprets this policy.
+The Office of the Vice President for Research and Innovation is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
+Please direct policy questions to the Division of Clinical Research within the Office of the Vice President for Research and Innovation or to the executive director for clinical research and compliance.